“The value is in what gets used, not in what gets built.”

-Each project also tends to start with a ramp-up effort, followed by a series of projects often referred to as the “sustainment tail.”
-These disconnected initiatives and their associated contracts (and re-competes) make it difficult to manage the costs and ongoing effort associated with each discreet capability holistically.
+Each project typically starts with a ramp-up effort, followed by a series of projects often referred to as the “sustainment tail.”
+These disconnected initiatives and their associated contracts (and re-competes) make it difficult to holistically manage the costs and ongoing effort associated with each discreet capability.

 Additionally, the traditional project management process assumes a waterfall approach where all of the requirements are defined up front, followed by all the design, all the development, all of the testing, and finally the deployment of the finished product.